waellomari/FIrst-API/README.md

 # FIrst-API

-first you need to use "Posrman" as a frontend. then :
+first you need to use "Postman" as a frontend. (https://www.postman.com/) then :
 - go to the link :https://computersgop.herokuapp.com/user/register to register.
 - go to the link :https://computersgop.herokuapp.com/user/login to login.